 Circular Quay is located between the Opera House and the Harbour Bridge and has fantastic views of both attractions.
 This is a great spot for boat and people watching and there are also plenty of restaurants if you want to grab a bite to eat.
 Circular Quay is a major transportation hub with access to trains, buses and ferries so it is always crowded with locals and tourists.
 If you have time, you can hop on a short ferry (approximately 30 minutes) to Manly for views of the Sydney Harbor, Sydney Opera House and the Harbour Bridge from the water.

 Free walking tours are a great way to see a large number of attractions in a short amount of time.
 I’m Free Walking Tours offers free walking tours of downtown Sydney daily which starts at Town Hall Square and ends near Circular Quay.

 Their Sydney sights walking tour covers Sydney Opera House, Harbour Bridge, Circular Quay, and other major attractions in the Central Business District (CBD) including Hyde Park Barracks, Queen Victoria Building, St Mary’s Cathedral, The Rock’s District, Hyde Park, and more.

 Below are some other tour options other than walking tours:

 From Circular Quay, it is a short walk to the city’s most historic neighborhood, The Rocks.
 There are many cafes, restaurants and bars here so this is a good neighborhood for dinner and drinks.
 One good spot is The Glenmore Hotel which has excellent harbour views.

 These are my top choices for the top things to do in Sydney if you only have one day.
-If you have more time in Sydney or are looking for more activities, you can research and find discounts on the best things to see in Sydney with Groupon.
+If you have more time in Sydney, here is a 2 day Sydney itinerary and if you are looking for more activities, you can research and find discounts on the best things to see in Sydney with Groupon.